billyrayvalentine/python-misc/README.md

-Some python bits and piece
+Some python bits and pieces

 ```yamlparser.py``` simple tool to validate if given file is valid yaml e.g